MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-availability-overview.md

 4. Choose the value in the **Projected Available Balance** field to view the item ledger entries or open documents that make up the value.

 ## To view the availability of an item in different periods
-You view the availability of an item over time for specified time periods in the **Item Availability by Periods** page.
+You view the availability of an item over time for specified time periods on the **Item Availability by Periods** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Open the card of an item that you want to view availability for.